 A Few Reminders

 Motor vehicles are allowed only on designed roads within the lakeshore.
 Designated roads are those that are open to the general public and access visitor use areas.
-ATVs are not allowed within the lakeshore, including on and off park roads.
+ATVs are not allowed in the national lakeshore, including on and off park roads.

 While in a vehicle, firearms must be unloaded and enclosed in a case or unloaded and in the trunk.
 Arrows must be in the quiver when afield outside legal hunting hours.